 Obviously, Magento 2 got enhanced.
 For about five years, a talented team of programmers was working hard to endow the shopping cart with the most exceptional e-Commerce functionality out there.
 And even though they undoubtedly succeeded, it doesn’t make Magento 1.x worse itself, does it?

-To know whether you should consider upgrading to 2.0 as your prior task or not, there’re a few questions to answer first.
+To know whether you should consider upgrading Magento 1.x to 2.x as your priority task or not, there’re a few questions to answer first.

 To begin with, let’s face the fact that there’s no way back for Magento.
 Soon, the community will get focused solely on version 2.x up until the time Magento 3.x appears on the shelves.
 Ultimately, this means you’ll stop receiving any security or functionality updates for your plugins, themes and the platform itself.